Open Now — 24/7 Plumbing

 Salix species (Willows)

-Willows can also be difficult to remove once established, as their roots can regenerate from small fragments.
+Willows can also be challenging to remove once established, as their roots can regenerate from small fragments.
 Willows love moisture, and their invasive roots can quickly spread through moist soil, penetrating and blocking sewer lines.
 This can result in severe plumbing issues, such as backups and overflows.

 Liquidambar styraciflua (American Sweetgum)

-The American Sweetgum is a popular ornamental tree known for its vibrant autumn foliage.
+The American Sweetgum is a famous ornamental tree known for its vibrant autumn foliage.
 However, the shallow roots can wrap around pipes, causing cracks and leaks.
 The tree’s shallow roots can also make it unstable in strong winds, posing a risk to nearby structures.

 If you’re looking for a tree with stunning autumn colours, consider native alternatives like the Blackwood or the Red Ash.